guacsec/guac-docs/querying-via-cli.md

 - **Polling:** For continuous updates on the information
 - **Non-polling:** Run once and collect the data

-For this demo, the polling version of the osv certifier is already running as part of the Docker Compose.
+For this demo, the polling version of the OSV certifier is already running as part of the Docker Compose.

 The OSV certifier will query osv.dev and determine if the various components